marcelofern/marcelofern.github.io/notes/databases/postgres/transactions/transaction_isolation.md

 - dirty read: A transaction reads data written by a concurrent uncommitted transaction.

-- nonrepeatable read: A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed since the initial read).
+- nonrepeatable read: A transaction re-reads the same row twice and finds that data has been modified by another transaction (that committed since the initial read) and thus the first transaction has different results between each query.

 - phantom read: A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the